Code-Institute-Submissions/game-of-flags-milestone-project-two/README.md

 * "Victory" overlay appears when the player matches all cards within 60seconds with a "play-again" button which takes the user back to the home page.
 * "Game Over" overlay appears when the player fails to match all cards within 60 seconds.
 * All cards can't be seen at the same time.
 If a player clicks on one card, it stays flipped.
 When clicking on a second card it flips and both cards then turn back if it is not a match.
-* The game reloads when a player clicks on "Reset", "Play Again" and "Try Again" * Background sound starts playing as soon as the game starts.
+* Background sound starts playing as soon as the game starts.
 The player also hears sounds when a match is made, when game is won and when game is lost.
+* The game reloads when a player clicks on "Reset", "Play Again" and "Try Again".

 ### Existing features